shafiahmed/NLP-Tutorial/README.md

-    corpus -- A directory of 4 tiny text files .gitignore -- Files in repo for Git to ignore classifier.py -- The main file that does everything requirements.txt -- File used by pip (python's version of gem) to download dependencies
+    corpus -- A directory of 4 tiny text files .gitignore -- Files in repo for Git to ignore classifier.py -- The main file that does everything requirements.txt -- File used by pip to download dependencies

 ============
 Dependencies